 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Vulnerability Disclosure One person's weakness becomes the team's strength.
 You have worries about the project.
 In this context, you keep these troubles and worries to yourself, and the stress is having a bad effect on the progress of the project.
 Therefore, whether they are related to the project or not, disclose your troubles and worries to your team members.
-Collaboration Patterns

-Community for the Future
+Collaboration Patterns Community for the Future People who have shared a dialogue.
 The problem was resolved through a continued dialogue.
 In this context, even if the problem disappears, new problems may appear in the future.
 Therefore, make sure that all participants know that resolving this problem through dialogue was a significant shared experience that will help them live more confidently and independently.
 Words for a Dialogue

-29. Make time to read by putting it in your schedule to BOOK THE DATE.
+4.29 Make time to read by putting it in your schedule to BOOK THE DATE.